AdobeDocs/experience-manager-cloud-service.en/help/sites-cloud/authoring/features/page-versions.md

    ![Revert version](/help/sites-cloud/authoring/assets/versions-revert.png)

 1. Select **Revert to this Version**.
 The selected version will be restored and the information in timeline will be updated.

+## Restore Tree {#restore-tree}

+This method can be used to restore a version of a tree as at a specified date and time; this can include pages that have been previously deleted:

+## Restore Version {#restore-version}

+This method can be used to restore versions of specified pages within the current folder; this can also include restoring pages that have been previously deleted:

+>[!NOTE]
+>
+>If you select a single page - that has never had any child pages - before selecting **Restore Version**, then nothing will be available.

 ## Previewing a Version {#previewing-a-version}